What Exactly Is Probate In Texas? When Does It Occur?

 Does A Surviving Spouse Who Is Not Named On A Property Need To Go Through Probate In Texas?

 It depends upon the nature of the assets.
 Texas is a community property state.
 After marriage, any assets acquired are presumed community property.
 If a couple buys a home after they are married and one spouse dies, that asset is considered a community asset, and it is partitioned at death: 50% to the surviving spouse, and 50% to the beneficiary/beneficiaries of the decedent spouse’s estate.
 Often, the primary beneficiary of the deceased’s estate is the spouse, but the asset is partitioned 50/50.
 The decedent’s will only impacts 50% of the community property.

 What Generally Leads An Executor Of A Will To Contact Your Firm?

-When a death occurs, often it is the decedent’s family who contacts my office about probating the will Most executors are surviving spouses, children, or siblings of a decedent.
+When a death occurs, often it is the decedent’s family who contacts my office about probating the will Most executors are surviving spouses, children, or siblings of the decedent. of a decedent.

 What Is The Best Way To Sell Property During a Probate In Texas?